 In the first few weeks of classes, MathSoc executives and volunteers will be circulating in the first year algebra sections to hand out nomination forms and provide information.
-If you'd like to find out more about getting involved, come to MathSoc day on Sunday, September 13 at 12:00 PM or visit the office (MC 3038)!
+If you'd like to find out more about getting involved come visit the MathSoc office (MC 3038)!